 Actively engaged in intercollegiate athletics nationally, Cromer has served on committees and working groups within the NCAA, various athletic conferences and several professional development associations.
 Cromer currently serves on the NCAA Division I Board of Directors and the Board of Directors of Women Leaders in College Sports and just completed a term as Chair of the NCAA Committee on Women’s Athletics.
 She has delivered speeches, instructed seminars and served on expert panels at numerous national conferences and forums, including events hosted by the NCAA, the Knight Commission and various professional organizations, and she was selected for the 1A AD Fellows Program.
 In June 2012 she received the National Association for Athletics Compliance (NAAC) Frank Kara Leadership Award for her contributions to the field of athletics governance and compliance, and in 2015 she was named the Nell Jackson Administrator of the Year by Women Leaders in College Sports.
 Locally, the Northwest Arkansas Business Journal honored her as one of its top 10 “Women in Business” in 2016.
 More recently, she was included in College AD’s NEXT UP Class of 2017.

-Cromer Peoples joined the University of Arkansas after spending four years at Indiana University and previously working at the NCAA.
-As the executive associate athletics director and SWA at Indiana, Cromer Peoples was a member of the department’s senior management team providing leadership, consultation and guidance to an intercollegiate athletics division with 24 varsity sports.
+Cromer joined the University of Arkansas after spending four years at Indiana University and previously working at the NCAA.
+As the executive associate athletics director and SWA at Indiana, Cromer was a member of the department’s senior management team providing leadership, consultation and guidance to an intercollegiate athletics division with 24 varsity sports.
 In addition, she coordinated the department’s sports administration efforts and she was one of the first women in the Big Ten to supervise all football operations, including staffing, scheduling and facility planning.
-While at Indiana, programs under her supervision won one NCAA team championship, five NCAA individual championships and two Big Ten team championships.
+While at Indiana, programs under her direct supervision won one NCAA team championship, five NCAA individual championships and two Big Ten team championships.